 Open-access HMOs.
-This type of HMO allows enrollees to receive services from a non-network provider at a higher cost than the enrollee would pay at a network provider.
+This type of HMO allows enrollees to receive servicesoutside the network, but at higher costs.
 The additional costs may be in the form of higher deductibles, copayments, or coinsurance.

 Limitations on coverage

 Maximum dollar limit.
-This limit is the maximum amount payable by the insurer for covered expenses for the insured and each covered dependent while the insured is enrolled in the health plan.
+This limit is the maximum amount payable by the insurer for covered expenses for the insured and each covered dependent while the ensured is enrolled in the health plan.
 Plans can have a yearly or a lifetime maximum dollar limit.
 The most typical maximum limit is a lifetime amount of $1 million per individual.
-Under the Patient Protection and Affordable Care Act (PPACA), as of September 23, 2010, employers with 50 or more employees were required to eliminate lifetime maximums on eligible medical care.

 Maximum out-of-pocket expense.
-This feature limits the dollar amount a group member is required to pay out-of-pocket during a year, in addition to the plan deductible.
+This feature limits the dollar amount a group member is required to pay out of pocket during a year.
 Until it is met, the plan and the member share in the cost of covered expenses.
 After the maximum is reached, the insurer pays all covered expenses, often up to a lifetime maximum.

 Deductible.
 The deductible is a dollar amount that an insured person pays during the benefit period—usually a year—before the insurer starts to make payments for covered medical services.
 Plans may have both individual and family deductibles.
 Some plans have separate deductibles for specific services.
 For example, a plan may have a hospitalization deductible per admission.
 Deductibles may differ between services received from an approved provider (that is, a provider with whom the insurer has a contract or an agreement specifying payment levels and other requirements) and those received from providers not on the approved list.